Skip to main content

 Warm clothing and/or blankets

 Depending on your vehicle and the weather conditions, you may or may not be able to use your heater to stay warm and cozy inside your car.
-Either way, it’s unwise to depend on it to save your life, so every car should include a few basic items for extra warmth in their roadside emergency kit.
+Either way, it’s unwise to depend on it to save your life, so every car should include a few basic items for extra warmth in the roadside emergency kit.
 At a minimum, throw these items in the box:

 A man holding a Mezonn Emergency Sleeping Bag that's packed away in front of a white screen.

-Don’t forget a first aid kit
+Don’t forget a first-aid kit

 • Adhesive bandages, wound dressings, roller bandages, gauze, and triangular bandages